 If you’re regularly researching credit cards, you’ve probably stumbled across Nerdwallet a few times.
 The site is a resource for all types of credit cards, so they have quite a bit of data about the types of credit cards people are interested in across the country.
 NerdWallet recently released an infographic about the types of credit cards that are most popular with their visitors, along with the average credit scores and credit card balances in each state.
 Pulling data between January – June 2016, they came up with some interesting facts about the type of credit cards over one million visitors are looking for.
 I think the results are relevant and representative of credit card trends across the country:

-As the article points out, the most popular credit card type across 27 states were cash back cards, while the least popular were travel rewards cards.
+The most popular credit card type across 27 states were cash back cards.
+The least popular were travel rewards cards.
 These were actually limited to eight states total – most of them on the West Coast.
 Balance transfer cards (think Chase Slate) fell in between, being the most popular card type in 15 states.
 While the data is fairly limited, I think it’s probably a good representation of general credit card trends.
 Most people aren’t savvy about rewards programs and tend to gravitate towards cash back cards for ease and convenience.
-I always hear people who are weary of credit cards citing high annual fees as a reason for staying clear of them altogether.
-It makes total sense that people who don’t know how to redeem (let alone maximize) airline miles and hotel points would opt for no-fee cash back credit cards instead.
+I always hear skeptics cite high annual fees as a reason for staying clear of them altogether.
+It makes sense that people who don’t know how to maximize points and miles would opt for no-fee cash back credit cards.

 A few other things I picked up from the data provided by Nerdwallet, which I thought were interesting:

-The one thing I wish we could get more insight on is why the popularity of travel rewards credit cards is clustered around the West Coast, with the exception of New York.
-Maybe it has to do with the way rewards credit cards are marketed, or maybe factors like income can help explain it.
+The one thing I wish we could get more insight on is why travel rewards credit card popularity is clustered around the West Coast, with the exception of New York.
+Maybe it has to do with the way rewards credit cards are marketed.
+Or maybe factors like income can help explain it.
 Or maybe it’s the large points and miles community we’ve got on the West Coast that are skewing the statistics.
-We’re working purely with NerdWallet user data, so it may not be the most comprehensive sample to pull from, but I think the results (other than the geographic data) do align with what most of us understand about the popularity of credit cards among “normal” people.
+We’re working purely with NerdWallet user data, so it may not be the most comprehensive sample to pull from.
+However, I think the results do align with the popularity of credit cards among “normal” people.

 Subscribe to Blog via Email